digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-46.md

 #### Claudio Gomes
 * Polished and submitted Maestrov2 paper
 * Contributed to cosimcps paper on conditions for DS tracking of a periodic CPS.
-* Continued work on MSCA DN and CL4 Horizon project
+* Continued work on MSCA DN and CL4 Horizon project.
 * Presented two papers at the modelica conference.
+* Simon started work on modeling synchronous clocks in the FMI standard.

 #### Stakeholder 3
 * Discussion Point 1